-If you determine that a merchant cash advance is not the best option for your company then you'll need to know where to go for other funding.
+If you determine that a merchant cash advance is not the best option for your small business then you'll need to know where to go for other small business funding.
 Overall, we would recommend looking at all alternatives to MCAs first since other financing methods can be a better fix.

 Credit Lines For Businesses

 Business lines of credit are a popular alternative to MCAs.
 They are a feasible solution for startups or enterprises with poor credit.